Loyola Chicago is back in the NCAA tournament — and so is 101-year-old Sister Jean

 “These young people keep me young,” she said Tuesday.
 “Even though I’m 101, I consider myself young at heart.”

 In Indianapolis, Sister Jean reportedly will have a nurse and a security staffer to help her, and she is set to participate in meal service at the Ramblers’ hotel.
-She said that while waiting for official clearance, she got “other offers from people at the university.”
+She said that, while waiting for official clearance, she got “other offers from people at the university.”

 “One alum wrote and told me that her husband was willing to drive me down,” she said.
 “Another person told me she was going to sneak me out of the university, and another couple said they would like to kidnap me and Loyola would have to search for me.”